 |2.||Report an incident||Within 24 hours of the incident|

-- The Claims/Incidents Report Form must be completed, signed and faxed to the Fund Administration Agent, Jardine Lloyd Thompson Pty Ltd (JLT), within 24 hours of the agency becoming aware of all incidents (excepting medical liability incidents) resulting in:
+The Claims/Incidents Report Form must be completed, signed and emailed to the Fund Administration Agent, JLT Public Sector (JLT) at firstname.lastname@example.org, as soon as possible after the agency becoming aware of incidents (excepting medical liability incidents) which involve:

-- Medical liability incidents should be reported to the Department of Health and Human Services in accordance with established agency protocols.
+Medical liability incidents should be reported to the Department of Health in accordance with established agency protocols.

-- JLT is responsible for administering all claims in accordance with written instructions provided by agencies and, where applicable, the Office of the DPP.
+- JLT is responsible for administering all claims in accordance with written instructions provided by agencies and, where applicable, the Office of the Solicitor-General.
 This includes:

 - appointing and instructing loss assessors and/or investigators, if required;